lizamathews/CAISC/README.md

 # CAISC
-CAISC, which stands for Clonal Architecture with Integrating SNV and CNV, is a software that integrates copy number variation and single nucleotide mutations for genetic heterogeneity profiling and subclone detection by single-cell RNA sequencing
+CAISC, which stands for Clonal Architecture with Integration of SNV and CNV, is a software that integrates copy number variation and single nucleotide mutations for genetic heterogeneity profiling and subclone detection by single-cell RNA sequencing
 ## Questions?
 If you have any questions about using CAISC, you can open a new issue [here](https://github.com/lizamathews/CAISC/issues/new), or you can email one of the maintainers listed below.
 ## Installation